BYossarian/just-this-once/README.md

 saveSecretToDB(secret);
 ```

+The client can then put this secret into a TOTP passcode generator like Google Authenticator in order to generate passcodes whenever requested.
 Then, at some later point when the client logs in, we need to verify the passcode they send:
 ```
 const secret = getFromDB();